 Homey is free for families with up to three accounts.
 If your family needs more than three accounts, you will pay $4.99 per month, billed annually at $49.99.

 Homey is compatible with both Android and Apple devices, as well as Kindle.

 Family Link is a free app developed by Google designed to allow parents to monitor and control their child’s device activity.
 You can use Family Link to monitor their activity, see which apps they spend the most time in, approve or deny app downloads, control remote learning apps, set screen time limits, lock their device, and even track where they are.

-Google Family Link currently has a score of 4 out of 5 stars on Google Play based on more than a million customer reviews.
-Google maintains an A- rating with the BBB, though that rating encompasses all of its products and not just Family Link.
+Google Family Link currently has a score of 4.6 out of 5 stars on Google Play based on more than 2 million customer reviews and 4.6 out of 5 stars on the Apple App Store based on more than 185,000 reviews.
+Currently, Google has a D- rating with the BBB.

 The app only monitors activity on Android phones and Chromebooks, so if your child has a non-Android device this won’t be a good choice for you.
 That being said, parents can access the app on either Android or Apple devices.